A 61-Year-Old With $1.6 Million Can Retire by End of 2026 If Two Numbers Stay in Line

 Tax Strategy and Spending Clarity Before You Stop Working

 Start by mapping your actual annual spending from 12 months of bank and credit card statements.
 If that number is under $60,000 including healthcare, retiring by year-end 2026 is financially sound.
-At $75,000 or above, the plan needs adjustment through part-time income, lower spending, or a later start date.
+At $75,000 or above, the plan needs adjustment through part-time income, reduced spending, or a later start date.

 Get actual ACA marketplace quotes before making any final decision.
 The subsidy difference between $55,000 and $80,000 in taxable income can be several hundred dollars per month.
 If your pre-tax IRA or 401(k) balances exceed $1 million, a single session with a fee-only financial planner on Roth conversion and RMD sequencing can easily pay for itself many times over across a 20-year retirement.